1962 South Australian state election: Background

-The Playford government, in power since 1938, went into the 1962 elections in a precarious position.
+The Playford government, which had been in power since 1938, went into the 1962 elections in a precarious position.
 At the time the writs were issued, South Australia was dogged by a massive recession.
 This led observers to think that Labor would finally have a chance at power; longtime opposition leader Mick O'Halloran had died suddenly in 1960, and Labor was led into the election by former deputy leader Frank Walsh.

-The Labor opposition won in excess of 54 percent of the statewide two-party vote, however the LCL retained government with the assistance of the Playmander − an electoral malapportionment in which there were two country seats for every one seat in Adelaide.
+The Labor opposition won in excess of 54 percent of the statewide two-party-preferred vote, however the LCL retained government with the assistance of the Playmander − an electoral malapportionment in which there were two country seats for every one seat in Adelaide.
 This system resulted in Labor being denied government in 1944, 1953 and 1968, despite winning clear statewide two-party majorities.

 While O'Halloran had despaired of ever becoming Premier, Walsh made a concerted effort to end the LCL's three-decade grip on government.
 Knowing that the Playmander made a statewide campaign pointless, Walsh instead decided to target marginal LCL seats.

 In the election, Labor won the two-party vote with 54.3% to 45.7%, for a 4.6% swing to Labor, a result that in all other states would have seen Labor oust Playford's LCL in a landslide.
 However, due to the Playmander, the election resulted in a hung parliament: Labor won 19 seats, one seat short of a majority, while the LCL won 18 seats, two seats short of a majority, with crossbench independent MPs, Tom Stott and Percy Quirke, holding the balance of power.